-Recently, the use of relay stations (RSs) in cellular networks has been shown to be a cost-effective approach for improving system performance in a number of aspects, such as coverage extension, cell-edge throughput enhancement and increased spectral efficiency [1].
-While these RSs provide opportunities in cellular relay networks on performance improvement, some interesting challenges also arise, caused by increased network dynamics, increased degrees of freedom and more complicated resource allocation schemes, particularly in networks with a large numbers of dynamic users.
-Radio resource management for cellular relay networks that efficiently utilizes spectrum, where the network topology is highly dynamic, is particularly challenging and interesting.
+Recently, the use of relay stations (RSs) in cellular networks has been shown to be a cost-effective approach for improving system performance [1].
+Meanwhile, some interesting challenges also arise, caused by increased network dynamics, increased degrees of freedom and more complicated resource allocation schemes [2] [3], particularly in networks with a large number of dynamic users.
+Radio resource management for cellular relay networks, where the network topology is highly dynamic, is particularly challenging and interesting.
 The highly dynamic topology may be caused by an ever increasing number of users accessing Internet and other multimedia services using mobile devices carried by pedestrians, in a train or in vehicles.

-Optimum radio resource allocation that maximizes the overall network throughput in OFDMA cellular relay networks has been investigated from the perspectives of optimum channel/subcarrier allocation, optimum power allocation and optimum relay selection [2].
-In [3], [4], the authors focused on the optimization of downlink throughput.
-Particularly, in [3], channel allocation was optimized to maximize the downlink throughput in a half-duplex cellular relay network with little or no user mobility.
-However, RSs in [3] simply amplify and forward the received signals using the same channel.
-This arrangement may not deliver the optimum throughput.
+Optimum radio resource allocation that maximizes the overall network throughput in OFDMA cellular relay networks has been investigated from the perspectives of optimum channel/subcarrier1 allocation, optimum power allocation and optimum relay selection [4].
+In [5] [6], the authors focused on the optimization of downlink throughput.
+Particularly, in [5], channel allocation was optimized to maximize the downlink throughput in a half-duplex cellular relay network with little or no user mobility.
+However, RSs in [5] simply amplify and forward the received signals using the same channel.
 A better performance can often be achieved if RSs use different channels to forward the received signals, called subcarrierparing.
-Considering the use of subcarrier-pairing, in [4], the authors investigated optimal power allocation over subcarriers to maximize the instantaneous rate of the RS links.
-It was shown that the subcarrier pairing can improve the data rates of both the amplify-and-forward (AF) and decode-and-forward (DF) relay links.
+Considering the use of subcarrier-pairing, in [6], the authors investigated optimal power allocation over subcarriers to maximize the instantaneous rate of the RS links.

-In [5], [6], the optimization of uplink throughput in OFDMA relay networks were considered.
-Particularly in [5], Li et al. considered an OFDMA relay network with multiple sources, multiple RSs, and a single destination.
+In [7] [8], the optimization of uplink throughput in OFDMA relay networks were considered.
+Particularly in [7], Li et al. considered an OFDMA relay network with multiple sources, multiple RSs, and a single destination.
 Optimal radio resource allocation was investigated that balances the load of RSs while maximizing the total throughput.
-In [5], it was however assumed that perfect Channel State Information (CSI) is available at a central place, which is very difficult to realize due to the huge overhead involved in collecting the CSI in real time.
-In [6], Cui et al. considered distributive channel, power and rate allocation for an OFDMA cellular system with fixed RSs.
+In [8], Cui et al. considered distributive channel, power and rate allocation for an OFDMA cellular system with fixed RSs.
 They considered the impact on packet transmission errors due to imperfect CSI by using the system goodput instead of the traditional sum-ergodic capacity as the performance measure.
-Further, system fairness was also taken into account by considering weighted total goodput as the optimization objective.